madetech/prefect_exploration_toy_example/README.md

 ## Setup:

+- Clone this repo

+        git clone git@github.com:madetech/prefect_exploration_toy_example.git

-- Unzip the prefect_toy_single_container_example.zip
+- Change your dir to the newly cloned repo

-- cd into the prefect_toy_single_container_example folder
+        cd prefect_exploration_toy_example

 - Build the container

     docker build -t new_prefect_img .

-- Start a installation container (to be able to mirror an internal folder into host)
+- Start a installation container (this will just be used to be able to mirror an internal folder in the host)

     docker run -it --name installation_container new_prefect_img